What Is Dyslexia, Actually?

 Dyslexia Support & Awareness

-With the right support, people with dyslexia can learn the skills and tools needed to overcome their reading difficulties.
+With the right support, people with dyslexia can learn the skills and tools needed to thrive with their reading difficulties.
 Many dyslexics have achieved incredible success in the arts, sciences and even literature.

 What Are the Symptoms of Dyslexia?